The name Legault has a long French heritage that first began in the northern region of Normandy

 Legault Settlers in United States in the 20th Century

-- Archie Legault, aged 29, who emigrated to the United States, in 1924
+- Archie Legault, aged 29, who immigrated to the United States, in 1924

-- Rena Legault, aged 24, who emigrated to the United States, in 1924
+- Rena Legault, aged 24, who immigrated to the United States, in 1924

 - Rene Legault, aged 24, who landed in America, in 1924